Service Overview

 You can set different availability dates and times for specific users for assignments and quizzes.
 To do so, review the Providing Extra Time Accommodations in Canvas guide.

-Service Road Map & Vendor Accessibility Documentation
+Vendor Accessibility Resources and Documentation

 Get Help or Provide Feedback

 We want to hear from you about this service.
-If you’re having problems using this service or you have more information about the accessibility of this service that we should share with others on this webpage, please let us know by contacting the IT Service Center at oithelp@colorado.edu or at 303-735-4357.
+If you're having problems using this service or you have more information about the accessibility of this service that we should share with others on this webpage, please let us know by contacting the IT Service Center at oithelp@colorado.edu or 303-735-4357.

 Additional Resources